Parasgaming122/Reddit-Video-Maker/README.md

 ### 1. Enter Reddit Story
 - Paste your Reddit story text in the text area
-- The story will be converted to speech using TTS
+- The story will be converted to speech using TTS and used for caption generation

 ### 2. Configure Audio Settings
 - **Language**: Choose between English and Spanish